rsek/dataforged/README.md

   * move glossary entries from backer preview
   * documentation of json keys and oracle meta-information

+## Licensing
+*Ironsworn: Starforged* is in development, and this content is not yet licensed for non-personal use without explicit permission of [Shawn Tomkin](https://www.ironswornrpg.com/).

+A permissive Creative Commons license for non-commercial and commercial projects will be attached to this content in the future.

 ## Oracle Tables

 Square brackets in an oracle result represent a special result like "roll twice".